Lilyjjo/tldr-research/solidity_code/README.md

 ## User Flows

 ### Swappers
-Swappers will need to submit their signed swap transactions to the `AMMAuctionSuapp` via a Suave confidential compute request (CCR).
+Swappers will need to submit their signed swap transactions to the `AuctionSuapp` via a Suave confidential compute request (CCR).
 These transactions will be included, without simulation, after a block's first swap.

 ### Bidders
 In order to bid, bidders will need to deposit funds into the `AuctionDeposits` contract.
-After this, bidders are able to submit bids to be the first swapper in a block for the target pool by sending a CCR to the `AMMAuctionSuapp`.
+After this, bidders are able to submit bids to be the first swapper in a block for the target pool by sending a CCR to the `AuctionSuapp`.
 Bidders need to provide three pieces of information in order to bid:
 1. The amount they would like to bid.
 2. A EIP-712 signed message giving permission the the `AuctionGuard` to withdraw funds in the target block.
 3. The swap transaction itself.